IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 ### Starting simple

-The mainline-based development approach[^3] with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
+The [mainline-based development approach](https://trunkbaseddevelopment.com/) with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
 Developers work in isolation in *feature* branches to implement changes to the source code, and ideally test the changes in a specific environment.

 This approach can be compared to a trunk-based branching model that leverages feature branches.
-A similar workflow like outlined in this publication is also documented by Microsoft without giving it a name[^5].
+A similar workflow like outlined in [this publication](https://learn.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) is also documented by Microsoft without giving it a name.

 <!-- this paragraph would make an ideal 'annotation', callout or sidebar if writing for an SSG like Mkdocs. -->
 (You may also see reference to *topic* branches, for example [here](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).
 Feature branches can be considered as one sub-type of *topic* branches with branches for *bug-fixes* being another sub-type.
 Both feature branches and bug-fix branches are expected to be relatively short-lived and ultimately to merge into a long-lived branch.)